davbrasan/DNAS-Patcher-GUI/README.md

 # DNAS Patcher GUI

-The **DNAS Patcher GUI** is a graphical interface for the DNAS patcher, allowing you to modify **EERAM.BIN** files or ISOs conveniently, without using the command line.
+The **DNAS Patcher GUI** is a graphical interface for the DNAS patcher, allowing you to modify **eeMemory.bin** files or ISOs conveniently, without using the command line.

 ---